-In Fig. 8b and c, we show the cross-dataset accuracy for the 2-LSTM and RNN, respectively, for different training image sizes.
-The optimal number of unrolling steps is optimized for each training image size.
+In Fig. 4b and c, we show the cross-dataset accuracy for the 2-LSTM and RNN, respectively, for different training image sizes.
+The optimal number of unrolling steps is selected for each training image size.
 To evaluate the cross-dataset generalization accuracy we apply the trained models to the full size images of the Polar, Spiral, and Digs datasets, using 60 unrolling steps (larger number of unrolling steps does not improve the accuracy).
-Note that when the networks are trained with small images $(14 \times 14 \text{ is best for } RNN, 18 \times 18 \text{ is best for } 2\text{-}LSTM)$ , at least 80% of the images in all the datasets are correctly segmented.
-This is a massive improvement of the cross-dataset accuracy compared with the networks trained with large image sizes, as shown in previous section (Fig. 4) and confirmed here again with the Random Walk dataset (less than 40% of the images are correctly segmented in Spiral and Digs datasets).
+Note that when the networks are trained with small images (14×14 is best for RNN, 18×18 is best for 2-LSTM), at least 80% of the images in all the datasets are correctly segmented.
+This is a massive improvement of the cross-dataset accuracy compared with the networks trained with large image sizes, as shown in previous section (Fig. 3) and confirmed here again with the Random Walk dataset (less than 40% of the images are correctly segmented in Spiral and Digs datasets, Fig. 4 b).

-In Fig. 8d and e, we show the performance of 2-LSTM and RNN, trained with their optimal training image size, when varying the number of unrolling steps.
-We can observe that both networks generalize with a small number of unrolling steps and fail to generalize as the number of unrolling steps is increased.
+In Fig. 4d and e, we show the performance of 2-LSTM and RNN, trained with their optimal training image size, when varying the number of unrolling steps.
+We can observe that both networks generalize with a small number of unrolling steps and fail to generalize as the number of unrolling steps is increased during training.
 Also, note that as expected, 2-LSTM is more robust than the RNN to large numbers of unrolling steps during training.
 These positive results demonstrate that training with smaller images and number of unrolling steps is extremely useful in enabling different types of recurrent networks to learn a general solution of insideness across different families of curves not seen during training.

-Furthermore, the feature maps of both 2-LSTM and RNN show that the solution implemented by the network is the Coloring Routine, as the features maps are a non-binary version of the theoretical solution in Fig. 9 rather than the learned solution with big images (Fig. 7), which does not generalize because it expands the border of the curve.
+Furthermore, the feature maps of both 2-LSTM and RNN show that the solution implemented by the network is the Coloring Routine (Fig. H.13), as the features maps are a non-binary version of the theoretical solution rather than the learned solution with big images (Fig. H.11), which does not generalize because it expands the border of the curve.
 Note that the Coloring Routine emerges in the network and we do not enforce it in any way besides training the network with small images and small number of unrolling steps.
 Note that we could enforce the network to learn the Coloring Routine by providing the ground-truth produced by the routine at each step rather than waiting until the last step.
 In App.
-J we show that this per-step strategy also leads to successful cross-dataset generalization accuracy.
+I we show that this per-step strategy also leads to successful cross-dataset generalization accuracy.
 This result is however less interesting as it requires the per-step ground-truth derived from the analytical solution.